microbialinformatics/assignment03/README.md

 # Assignment 3
-Patrick D. Schloss
+Edna Chiang
-September 26, 2014
+October 1, 2014

 Complete the exercises listed below and submit as a pull request to the [Assignment 3 repository](http://www.github.com/microbialinformatics/assignment03).
 Format this document approapriately using R markdown and knitr.
 For those cases where there are multiple outputs, make it clear in how you format the text and interweave the solution, what the solution is.